Master’s Degrees in Agricultural Production

 Education Levels of Agricultural Production Majors

-During the 2020-2021 academic year, 116 students earned their master's degree in agricultural production.
+During the most recent year for which data is available, 132 people earned their master's degree in agricultural production.
 This makes it the 230th most popular master's degree program in the country.

 The following table shows the number of diplomas awarded in agricultural production at each degree level.